-What You Need to Know About Shipping, Receiving, or Traffic Clerk
+What Does it Take to Be a Shipping, Receiving, or Traffic Clerk?

-A Day in the Life of a Shipping, Receiving, or Traffic Clerk
+Daily Life Of a Shipping, Receiving, or Traffic Clerk

 - Prepare documents, such as work orders, bills of lading, or shipping orders, to route materials.